ph04/MIPSDisass/README.md

 A very bad and stupid Java MIPS disassembler.

-**Note**: this disassembler was entirely tested with the MARS assembler functionality, so if used on other binaries, compiled by other compilers (such as *gcc*, which has the MIPS target option), the disassembled instructions are not guaranteed to be exact.
+**Note**: this disassembler was (almost) entirely tested with the MARS assembler functionality, so if used on binaries assembled by other assemblers (such as *gcc*, which has the MIPS target option), the disassembled instructions are not guaranteed to be correct.

 ## TODO list